Russian drone and missile attack on Ukraine kills 15, injures 116

 “We have 27 locations that were attacked by the enemy.
 We currently have over 2,000 people working there, rescuers, police, municipal services and doctors,” he told reporters at the scene of one of the attacks.

-Olena Lapyshniak, 49, was shaken from the attack that nearly leveled her apartment building.
+Olena Lapyshniak, 49, was shaken from the strike that nearly leveled her apartment building.
 She heard a whistling sound and then two explosions that blew out her windows and doors.

 “It's horrible, it's scary, in one moment there is no life,” she said.
 “There's no military infrastructure here, nothing here, nothing.
 It's horrible when people just die at night.”